AWS Provider Deep Dive

 for account in accounts:

-alias = account.get("region", "default")
+region = account.get("region", "us-east-1")

-providers[alias] = aws.Provider(
+providers[region] = aws.Provider(

 assume_role=aws.ProviderAssumeRoleArgs(